appsody/website/content/docs/stacks/stack-structure.md

 There are three types of mount points used by appsody:

-1. Volume mounts specified in the 'APPSODY_MOUNTS' docker variable These will be processed by the appsody client.
+1. Volume mounts specified in the `APPSODY_MOUNTS` docker variable These will be processed by the appsody client.
 The primary use of this is to mount the directory holding the user application into the container, so that the appsody-controller can have access to your application (and run it inside the container).
 For example:

    ```bash
    ENV APPSODY_MOUNTS=/:/project/userapp
    ```

-   would map the current directory (where you performed the init), into '/project/userapp' in the container file system.
+   would map the current directory (where the init was performed), into `/project/userapp` in the container file system.

 2. Dependency directory mount
 This creates a directory (accessible in both the user file systems and the of the container), in which the cumulative set of dependencies can be stored.
-This is simply specified via the docker variable 'APPSODY_DEPS'.
+This is simply specified via the docker variable `APPSODY_DEPS`.
 For example:

    ```bash
    ENV APPSODY_DEPS=/project/deps
    ```

-   would cause the creation of a directory called 'deps' to be created in current dir, and mounted into the container file systems at '/project/deps'.
+   would cause the creation of a directory called `deps` to be created in current dir, and mounted into the container file systems at `/project/deps`.

 3. Appsody controller mount
-The appsody client will create this automatically, first checking you have the latest appsody-controller downloaded into the user file system (by default at '~/.appsody/appsody-controller'), and the mounting this into '/appsody/appsody-controller' in the container file system.
+The appsody client will create this automatically, first checking you have the latest appsody-controller downloaded into the user file system (by default at `~/.appsody/appsody-controller`), and the mounting this into `/appsody/appsody-controller` in the container file system.
 The reason this approach is taken is so that stack images do not need to be updated simply to ensure the latest version of the appsody-controller will be used.

 ### Enabling the software dependencies

 There are two types of dependencies that need to be handled by the stack.

 1. Dependencies required for the technology components included in the stack For efficiency, these only need to be installed when the image is launched.
 Hence, these are typically encoded as regular docker commands.
-For example, in the python-flask stack, these dependencies are defined in a `Pipfile` in the 'image/project' directory, and are processed by the following docker commands:
+For example, in the python-flask stack, these dependencies are defined in a `Pipfile` in the `image/project` directory, and are processed by the following docker commands:

    ```bash
    RUN pipenv lock -r > requirements.txt